AbhilashKannankara/AbhilashKannankara/README.md

 ### Hi there, I'm Abhilash K 👋
-I'm Abhilash,from Palakkad,Completed BTech in Electronics And Communication Engineering from College Of Engineering,Aranmula.
+Completed BTech in Electronics And Communication Engineering from College Of Engineering,Aranmula.
 After my graduation I completed an internship program in python full stack development.

 #### Languages: